 Restricted Development Areas

 Restricted Development Areas simply delineate all of the areas where development will be severely restricted.
 This can be based on the FEMA maps, the SGMP official maps and the community identified scenic features and environmentally sensitive areas.
-For example La Cienega Creek, Arroyo Hondo and Alamo Creek and associated bosques could be delineated on a map using FEMA flood plains.
+For example La Cienega Creek, Arroyo Hondo and Alamo Creek, and lower Santa Fe River and associated bosques could be delineated on a map using FEMA flood plains.

 Steep Slope Areas